Exceptional groups and the $s$-arc-transitivity of vertex-primitive digraphs, I: Abstract

 \section{Abstract}

-The investigation of maximal subgroups of simple groups of Lie type is intimately related to the study of primitive actions.
-With the recent publication of Craven's paper giving the complete list of the maximal subgroups of \(F_{4}(q)\), \(E_{6}(q)\) and \({}^{2}E_{6}(q)\), we are able to thoroughly analyse the primitive action of an exceptional group on an \(s\)-arc-transitive digraph and partially answer the following question posed by Giudici and Xia: Is there an upper bound on $s$ for finite vertex-primitive $s$-arc-transitive digraphs that are not directed cycles?
-Giudici and Xia reduced this question to the case where the automorphism group of the digraph is an almost simple group.
-Subsequently, it was proved that $s\leq 2$ when the simple group is a projective special linear group, projective symplectic group or an alternating group, and $s\leq 1$ when the simple group is a Suzuki group, a small Ree group, or one of the 22 sporadic groups.
-In this work, we proved that $s\leq 2$ when the simple group is $ {}^3D_4(q)$, $G_2(q)$, ${}^2F_4(q)$, $F_4(q)$, $E_6(q)$ or ${}^2E_6(q)$.
+In this paper, we study the primitive actions of almost simple exceptional groups of Lie type on \(s\)-arc-transitive digraphs.
+Our motivation is the following question posed by Giudici and Xia: Is there an upper bound on $s$ for finite vertex-primitive $s$-arc-transitive digraphs that are not directed cycles?
+In a 2018 paper, Giudici and Xia reduced this question to the case where the automorphism group of the digraph is an almost simple group with socle \(L\).
+Subsequently, it has been proved that $s\leq 2$ when \(L\) is a linear, symplectic or alternating group, and $s\leq 1$ when \(L\) is a Suzuki group, a small Ree group, or one of $22$ specific sporadic groups.
+In this paper, we prove that $s\leq 2$ when \(L\) is $ {}^3D_4(q)$, $G_2(q)$ (including $G_2(2)'$), ${}^2F_4(q)$ (including ${}^2F_4(2)'$), $F_4(q)$, $E_6(q)$ or ${}^2E_6(q)$.